 Prior to joining Baron & Budd, he spent years representing commercial drivers and trucking companies on the defense side.
 This experience gives him a unique perspective and understanding when it comes to case investigation and analysis.
 In addition to trucking litigation, Mr. Green has extensive experience dealing with catastrophic injuries caused by a wide variety of wrongful acts, including drunk driving accidents, product failures, fights and assaults, and violations of civil rights.

 Mr. Green graduated from Texas Tech School of Law in 2009 and obtained his Texas law license that same year.
-He is also admitted to practice law in the U.S. District Courts for the Northern, Southern, Eastern, and Western Districts of Texas and is a member of the State Bar of Texas and the Dallas Bar Association.
-Prior to law school, he received his B.A. in International Studies from the University of Denver where he was a 2003 Academic All-Conference selection for the university’s NCAA Division I Men’s Soccer team.
+He is admitted to practice law in every state court and federal district court in Texas.
+Prior to law school, he received his bachelor’s degree in International Studies from the University of Denver where he was a 2003 Academic All-Conference selection for the university’s NCAA Division I Men’s Soccer team.

-When not practicing law, Mr. Green enjoys spending time with his family, is an avid fan of the Dallas Mavericks, and is a member of the Zion Lutheran School Board, currently serving as its Chairman.
+When not practicing law, Mr. Green enjoys spending time with his family and is an avid fan of the Dallas Mavericks.

 - Author, “Antitrust in the Realm of Sports,” NYSBA’s Entertainment, Arts& Sports Law Journal, 2012

 - Author, “Contemporary Governance of Transboundary Groundwater Resources,” The Journal of Water Law, 2012

 - Author, “Advances in Transboundary Groundwater Management: The Guarani Aquifer Agreement,” New England Law Review On Remand, Vol. 46, 2012